survivejs/webpack-book/manuscript/developing_with_webpack/refreshing_css.md

 # Refreshing CSS

-We can extend automatic browser refreshing to work with CSS.
-Webpack doesn't even have to force a full refresh in this case.
+In this chapter we'll set up CSS with our project and see how it works out with automatic browser refreshing.
+The neat thing is that in this case Webpack doesn't have to force a full refresh.
+Instead, it can do something smarter as we'll see soon.

 ## Loading CSS

-To load CSS into a project, we'll need to use a couple of loaders.
+To set up CSS, we'll need to use a couple of loaders.
 To get started, invoke

 ```bash
 npm i css-loader style-loader --save-dev